 Hawera High School has been very successful in raising money for the Taranaki Cancer Society.
 Students willingly give up their hair, down to a No. 2 for a very worthy cause.
 We have a team of local hairdressers who come along and help out.

 Hawera High School is part of the "Paper for Trees" carbon reduction scheme.
 Our paper, can and bottle recycling efforts throughout the school year earn the school a number of native shrubs which are donated by Shell Todd Oil Services and planted around the school grounds.

 Hawera High School is one of twelve schools throughout New Zealand that have been recognised in 2015 for their recycling efforts by the "Keep New Zealand Beautiful Beverage Container Community Grants Programme".
 Hawera High School's efforts have been acknowledged through being given two permanent beverage container recycling bins worth $800 each.
 This is an acknowledgement of our school's efforts over the past seven years to reduce the waste that is created, to recycle and reduce our carbon footprint.

-Each year there are a number of mufti days held that raise funds towards worthy causes such as emergency response following disasters and to support national and international causes.
-In previous years money raised has gone towards the Starship Foundation, World Vision 40 Hour Famine, Pink Ribbon Breast Cancer Research, Red Sock Day, Red Cross and Cyclone Winston relief in Fiji and Cyclone Pam relief in Vanuatu and the South Taranaki Flood Relief in 2015.
+Each year there are a number of No Uniform days held that raise funds towards worthy causes such as emergency response following disasters and to support national and international and local causes.
+In previous years money raised has gone towards the Starship Foundation, World Vision 40 Hour Famine, Pink Ribbon Breast Cancer Research, Pink Shirt Day and lots of other worthy causes